nsw42/piju-webui/doc/deploy.md

-# Deploying pijuwebui to a Raspberry Pi
+# Deploying piju-webui to a Raspberry Pi

 Note that these instructions assume you're using the same environment described in <https://github.com/nsw42/piju-server/blob/main/doc/deploy.md>